Stanislav Emelianov, PhD

 University of Texas at Austin

-Dr. Stanislav Emelianov is an Associate Professor and the Associate Chair for Research of the Department of Biomedical Engineering, as well as the Director of Ultrasound Imaging and Therapeutics Research Laboratory at The University of Texas at Austin.
-He is also an Associate Professor of Imaging Physics at The University of Texas M.D.
-Anderson Cancer Center.
+Dr. Stanislav Emelianov is a Cockrell Family Professor and the Director of Ultrasound Imaging and Therapeutics Research Laboratory in the Department of Biomedical Engineering at University of Texas at Austin.
+Furthermore, Dr. Emelianov is co-Director of the University of Texas Center for Emerging Imaging Technologies focused on the translation of instrumentation and nanobiotechnology for clinical applications.
+He is also an Adjunct Professor of Imaging Physics at University of Texas MD Anderson Cancer Center.

-Throughout his career, Dr. Emelianov has been devoted to the development of advanced imaging methods capable of detecting and diagnosing cancer and other pathologies, assisting treatment planning, and enhancing image-guided therapy and monitoring of the treatment outcome.
+Throughout his career, Dr. Emelianov has been devoted to the development of advanced imaging methods capable of detecting and diagnosing cancer and other pathologies, to assist treatment planning and enhance image-guided therapy and the monitoring of treatment outcomes.
 He is specifically interested in intelligent biomedical imaging and sensing ranging from molecular imaging to small animal imaging to clinical applications.
 Furthermore, Dr. Emelianov develops approaches for image-guided molecular therapy and therapeutic applications of ultrasound and electromagnetic energy.
 Finally, nanobiotechnology plays a critical role in his research.
 In the course of his work, Dr. Emelianov has pioneered several ultrasound-based imaging techniques including molecular photoacoustic imaging.
 Overall, projects in Dr. Emelianov's laboratory, which focuses on cancer and cardiovascular diseases, range from molecular imaging to functional imaging and tissue differentiation, from drug delivery and release to image-guided surgery and intervention.

 Dr. Emelianov is a nationally recognized expert in biomedical imaging instrumentation and nanoagents for imaging and therapy.
-He is the author of over 100 publications including peer-reviewed research articles, invited reviews, and book chapters.
+He is the author of over 300 publications including peer-reviewed research articles, invited reviews, book chapters, and conference proceedings.
 In recognition of his contributions to the field, Dr. Emelianov was elected to the College of Fellows of the American Institute for Medical and Biological Engineering.
 He is also the Vice-President for Ultrasonics of the IEEE Ultrasonics, Ferroelectrics and Frequency Control Society.